How to apply for disability benefits.

 As noted, over 50% to 60% of applications are denied.
 This can happen for a variety of reasons.
 Some of the more common ones include inadequate medical documentation, technicalities, not completing the application properly, lack of documentation, and not representing the disability properly.

 Since so many people are denied, when applying for disability benefits, a professional advocate or legal professional can often show you how to complete the application and ensure all of your documentation is in order.
 So this is another benefit of using them.
 Also keep in mind that if your first application is approved, this will reduce the time required for someone to receive their first SSDI disability payment.
 So you will get your first government check much earlier.

 Lets say you apply and are denied.
 First of all, you should be provided from the government the reason why it was rejected.
 There is an appeal process in place as well.
 It needs to be used timely though, as the timeframe involved will expire.
 In fact, because such a large percentage of denials occur on the first application, this appeal process is very often used.
-Remember that everyone has the right to request that their application be reviewed again by the social security administration.
+Remember that everyone has the right to request that their disability application be reviewed again by the social security administration.
 The process can help with the application, and read more on the disability appeal process.

-To apply, call or visit your local social security office or use the online tool.
+To apply for disability online in your state or over the phone, call or visit your local social security office near you or use the online tool.
 Or dial 1-800-772-1213 for more information or referrals.
 People should apply for disability as soon as possible.
 If they put this off, it could lower their chances for approval.